You should always confirm the conveyancer you are dealing with is licensed.

 The registers are only as accurate as the information provided to us.
 The BLA tries to obtain accurate and up-to-date information during and after the registration process.

-There may be a short delay between when the BLA receives information and when you can see it in the register.
+There may be a delay of at least one hour between when the BLA receives information and when you can see it in the register.

 Decisions may be subject to review